Head of Guitar Studies & Guitar Chamber Music

 Area of WorkStrings Department

 Widely considered as one of the best guitarists of his generation, Graham is currently in much demand as a recitalist and concerto soloist.
-He has performed at many of the world’s leading recital venues such as the Wigmore Hall (London) Purcell Room (London) Palau de la Musica (Valencia) Hakuju Hall (Tokyo) Phoenix Hall (Osaka) etc. He has also been invited to give masterclasses at festivals and musical institutes throughout the world.
+He has performed at many of the world’s leading recital venues such as Wigmore Hall (London), Purcell Room (London), Palau de la Musica (Valencia), Hakuju Hall (Tokyo) and Phoenix Hall (Osaka).
+He has also been invited to give masterclasses at festivals and musical institutes throughout the world.